nss-copper-dragonflies/WorkforceManagement/Readme.md

 Bangazon Workforce Management enables HR to manage employees, departments and training programs.

 ### Employees
+##Ashwin Prakash
+-User can see the list of employees and their department they belong too -User can create an Employee with deaprtment info -User can view details of an individual employee including assigned computer and training programs they have participated and signed up for

 ### Departments
 ## Author: Jordan Rosas